Safety First Colorado Inflatable Duckie Kayak Rentals

-Safety should always be the first on the list for any wilderness adventures.
+Safety should always be the first on the list for any wilderness adventures or kayak rentals.
 Whitewater is a beast in itself, so knowing that kind of trip will suit you and where you are going is essential prior to putting in the water.
 All rivers are ranked on an international grading scale from I to VI.
 This scale directly reflects the level of difficulty and skill level needed to part these waters.
 I is the easiest on the scale and will yield a beautiful, calm day on the water, whereas VI is strictly for the extreme adventurist and one who has had plenty of experience navigating a kayak through rapids.
 Water flows change drastically, so up until the day of your excursion the rapids can change.

 Having at least a general knowledge of the area you’re rafting is also beneficial.
 Your Class III section of the river can become a Class IV during a water release.
 Be mindful of these things and talk to local guides in the area.
 Certain areas can receive hail in the summer as well.
 This is not a comfortable weather situation to get caught in, so be prepared for all potential situations.
 Learn what obstacles you can encounter, such as a strainer, and the techniques for handling them.
 A strainer, for example, is where tree limbs gather like a dam.
 Water will go through and objects will not.
 Having the knowledge on the correct way to handle these situations should be on your to-do list.